MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The **Measures screen** enables you to define all the KPIs that best reflect your specific business domain and goals.
 Once defined, you can benefit from your measures in a verity of ways.
 For example:
-- Consume on your Homepage (Dashboard) Screen
+- Consume on your Home page (Dashboard) Screen
 - View for a specific customer as part of the **Customer Card** (visit the *Customer Card Section* to learn more)
 - Use to define your segment by, using the Segment Builder Screen